microsoft/fast/specs/dialog/dialog.md

 ### States

-Visible - The dialog is visible.
-This state is managed solely by the app author via the visible attribute.
+Hidden - The dialog is hidden.
+This state is managed solely by the app author via the hidden attribute.
+The default for this is `false`.

 ### Accessibility